How Long Do LED Lights Last? Do LED Lights Burn Out?

 Summary of Key Points

 LED lights are a revolutionary lighting choice due to their long lifespan and energy efficiency.
-They typically last 25,000 to 50,000 hours, far surpassing traditional bulbs.
-While LEDs don’t burn out suddenly, they gradually dim over time.
+To those wondering "How long will LED lights last?"; They typically last 25,000 to 50,000 hours, far surpassing traditional bulbs.
+While LEDs don't burn out suddenly, they gradually dim over time.
 Puck lights, a popular LED application, offer focused lighting in compact spaces.
 Factors like quality and proper installation significantly influence their longevity.
 Overall, LED lights provide both functional and aesthetic benefits, making them a superior choice for many lighting needs.

 Recommendations for LED Lighting Choices